The Gate Opens

 “What are you doing here?”
 Marian asked.

-“Is this what you-all do in Cacowa?”
-He asked, grinning.
+“Is this what you-all do in Flahrida?” he asked, grinning.
 “Breakin’ open ‘chanted forest gaps that ain’t belong to ye’ns and let loose monsters?”

 “Who said it was enchanted?”
 Marian fired back.